thoas/picfit/README.rst

 ::

-    $ picfit config.json
+    $ picfit -c config.json

-By default, this will run the application on port 8888 and can be accessed by visiting:
+By default, this will run the application on port 3001 and can be accessed by visiting:

 ::